-Tallinn Music Week’s international marketing activities introducing Tallinn and Estonia as an attractive tourism destination of culture are supported by the European Regional Development Fund.
+European Regional Development Fund supports Tallinn Music Week’s international marketing activities introducing Tallinn and Estonia as an attractive tourism destination of culture with 65 000 euros during 2019-2020.

 Tallinn can easily be reached by plane, ferry and bus.

 Tallinn has direct flight connections from Amsterdam, Berlin, Brussels, Dusseldorf, Frankfurt, Helsinki, Istanbul, Kiev, Copenhagen, London, Milano, Moscow, Munich, Oslo, Paris, Riga, Stockholm, Trondheim, Warsaw, Vienna and Vilnius.

 Tallink ferries depart daily to Tallinn from Helsinki and Stockholm.